EternityForest/KaithemAutomation/kaithem/src/docs/widgets.md

 <script type="text/javascript" src="/static/widget.js"></script>
 ```

-This will include a small JS library that will automatically handle
+This will include a small JS library that will automatically handle just aboud everything for you.
-polling for you.

-### Widget Objects
+### Widget Objects on the server side.

 A widget object represents one widget, and handles AJAX for you
 automatically.
 Each widget type is slightly different, but all widgets